 Corona Tools is known for making sturdy, functional tools that serve gardeners well.
 This pruner has a second curve within the hook of the blade that allows you to easily cut branches up to 2 inches in diameter.
 It also has an internal spring, so it shouldn’t get bumped loose as you’re reaching inside a tangled shrub.
 This is a solid midrange model for the weekend warrior who prunes for short periods of time.

 Okatsune No. 103 Pruners/Secateurs

-With no gearing, cushioning, or added leverage from the handle, the no-frills pruners by Niwaki relies on a sharp edge and hard steel to achieve crisp cuts—even on fibrous materials like bamboo.
-The latch can be slid open or close on your hip, and the Japanese-style spring doesn’t fall off.
-In a nod to ergonomics, the blade has a slight angle downward, but the handles have a slick surface that can become slippery when grasped with muddy hands.
-If you appreciate simplicity and strong steel, this minimalist model is a satisfying choice.
+With no gearing, cushioning, or added leverage from the handle, these no-frills pruners by Niwaki rely on a sharp edge and hard steel to achieve crisp cuts—even on fibrous materials like bamboo.
+The latch can be slid open or closed on your hip, and the Japanese-style spring doesn’t fall off.
+In a nod to ergonomics, the blade has a slight angle downward.
+For those who appreciate simplicity and strong steel, this minimalist model is a satisfying choice.

 The HERShovel was built to make the most of a woman’s stature and strength, but the company has also received positive feedback from men who have used the shovel.
-Its steel blade with extra-large step and its two-handed grip make digging easier on your shoulders and back.
+Its steel blade with extra-large step and its two-handed grip reduce shoulder and back strain while digging.

 Serrated Farmer Dagger

-With its thick, highly sharpened teeth and nearly unbreakable boron steel blade, this knife by Dewit could be your ally in a dark alley as much as it is in your garden.
-It’s incredibly sturdy; you can even use a hammer on the flat top of the handle to drive the tip of the knife through hardpan or rocky soil.
+With its thick, highly sharpened teeth and nearly unbreakable boron steel blade, this knife by Dewit could be as useful in a dark alley as it is in the garden.
+It’s incredibly sturdy; a hammer can be used on the flat top of the handle to drive the tip of the knife through hardpan or rocky soil.
 It can be used right- or left-handed.
 For gardeners working in hard soil, it’s indispensable.